Patrick-ring-motive/framework/README.md

 console.list(...items)
 ```
 ## Parameters
-- ...items: A spread of items to log.
+- `...items`: A spread of items to log.
 Each item is treated as an element of an array.
 ## Behavior
 This function is particularly useful for examining HTML elements in the Developer Console, as it provides a different view from the default logging behavior, showing them more like JavaScript objects.